 Technically speaking, most pies are kinda tarts.
 The definition is an open pastry with filling showing.
 Therefore these little gems are both a mini pie and a tart.

 Pecan pie was something I didn’t enjoy until I was an adult.
 I don’t know, as a kid I thought all desserts should be spongy or chocolatey.
 I probably didn’t even try a bite until I was in my 20’s.

 And then I realized I loved them.
 The not-too-sweet dessert is a little chewy, only slightly sweet and sometimes even a little boozy, if you choose to add bourbon.

 For this mini pecan pies recipe, I used frozen phyllo cups.
 These are about 1 1/2 inches in diameter and fully cooked, so I literally didn’t have to do anything.

-You can also press pre-made pie crust into mini-muffin tins and pre-bake them OR use my recipe for mini sugar cookie cups.
+You can also press pre-made pie crust or homemade pie crust into mini-muffin tins and pre-bake them OR use my recipe for mini sugar cookie cups.